jannesbrunner/LaTeX/README.md

 Nothing specific currently.

 ## How to use it
-If just want to have fresh start and play around with LaTeX, I can recommend [Overleaf](https://www.overleaf.com/), an online LaTeX and Rich Text collaborative writing and publishing tool.
+If you just want to have a straightforward start and play around with LaTeX, I can recommend [Overleaf](https://www.overleaf.com/), an online LaTeX and Rich Text collaborative writing and publishing tool.
 (Like Google docs, if you will).
 No need to install something, just dive into it. :)